runs-on/runs-on/README.md

 ![overview](https://github.com/runs-on/runs-on/assets/6114/721007c6-da73-4275-a7aa-06a0842d218d)

-* runners are normal VMs.
+* Runners are ephemeral, and are normal VMs.
 No docker in docker stuff.
-* access to all Linux runner types available on AWS.
+* Access to all Linux runner types available on AWS.
 * x64 and arm64 architectures supported.
-* you can launch as many of them in parallel as needed.
+* No concurrency limit: you can launch as many workflows in parallel as needed.
-* 1-1 workflow compatibility on x64, soon arm64 (we maintain runner images for AWS that are built using the exact same software stack than official GitHub runner images).
+* 1-1 workflow compatibility on x64 AND arm64.
-* you can SSH into the runners if needed.
+* SSH access into the runners if needed.
+* 🆕 in v1.6.1: local S3 cache for greater speed with `runs-on/cache` action, and UNLIMITED cache sizes.

 I'm currently gauging interest in other platform support (MacOS / Windows).
 Please fill out [this form](https://tally.so/r/3Ex2LN) if interested!